shakao/skillmap-game-of-life/activity1.md

 Nothing in life lasts forever, and so our simulation must follow this as well.
-The third rule is that any live cells not supported by neighbors will become dead, and that all dead cells which don’t birth a new cell stay dead.
+The third rule is that any live cells not supported by neighbors will become dead, and that all dead cells which don't birth a new cell stay dead.

- Now let’s try turning this rule off [TODO: Add code to switch off Rule 2], which means live cells don’t die!
+ Now let's try turning this rule off [TODO: Add code to switch off Rule 2], which means live cells don't die!

 **🕹️ Play the game 🕹️**